 - If you have an illness such as a cold, flu or stomach bug, please do not visit until you are well as you may pass it on

 - The ward’s bathrooms and toilets are for patients only.
 There are visitor toilets outside each ward.

 - Smoking is not permitted anywhere on our premises, including buildings, grounds or vehicles.
 It is part of a national policy of no smoking in and around any NHS buildings.

 Accommodation for Relatives

 Information about local hotels and guesthouses is available from reception desks on Level 1.
-Alternatively contact the Norwich Tourist Information Centre on 01603 666071 during office hours or 01603 761082 out of hours.
+Alternatively contact the Norwich Tourist Information Centre on 01603 213999.
+Their opening times are Mon-Sat 10am-5:30pm.